 Sarah’s community banking roots began in 2000 as a loan processer.
 She has served a mortgage lender in Southwest Wisconsin since 2010.
 Over the years, Sarah has developed a strong interest in helping customers achieve success and has a deep understanding of the mortgage lending industry.
 When you meet Sarah, you will quickly discover her passion for developing relationships and her customer-centric work ethic.
 Her favorite quote is “the difference between ordinary and extraordinary is that little extra.”

-Sarah is active in the community and currently serves as a member of the Lancaster Jaycees and is a board member for the Lancaster Chamber of Commerce.
+Sarah is active in the community and currently serves as a member of the Lancaster Jaycees.
 As a Wisconsin native, Sarah enjoys cheering on the Badgers and Packers, and even has two dogs named Jordy and Raji!
-In her spare time, she enjoys spending time with family and scrapbooking.
+In her spare time, she enjoys spending time with her husband, Travis, and their two children.

 Having grown up on her family’s rural Wisconsin dairy farm, Brenda has been involved in the agriculture industry almost all her life.
 Through her experience with the USDA Farm Service Agency and background in running a beef operation and repair business, she is highly knowledgeable about the agriculture and financial services industries.
 She enjoys the localized service she can provide to customers and specializes in residential, consumer, small business and agriculture lending.